Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

-Caris LeVert and his Cleveland Cavaliers teammates match up versus the New York Knicks in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+The Cleveland Cavaliers, Caris LeVert included, match up versus the New York Knicks at 7:00 PM ET on Wednesday in the 2023 NBA Playoffs.

-Now let's break down LeVert's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to place a wager on LeVert's props, we break down his available ones, providing some stats and trends, below.

 Caris LeVert Prop Bets vs. the Knicks